 Coral Adventurer has captured the unique requirements of our guests, our crew, and our incredible destinations.
 Combining it with the highest quality equipment and technology, this will make her ideal for sailing the Indonesian archipelago, Papua New Guinea, and the Kimberley coast.

 Launched in 2005 and purpose-built for cruising in the tropical regions of the southern oceans, Coral Discoverer accommodates just 72 guests in 36 spacious staterooms and has a cruising speed of 14 knots.
 Coral Discoverer’s shallow draught allows it to access even the most isolated and remote locations regions we cruise, beyond the reach of other ships.

-Coral Discoverer is highly suited to cruising between Cairns and Darwin via Cape York and Arnhem Land and between Darwin and Broome where she plies the rugged Kimberley coastline (April to October) each year.
-During the Australian summer, she can be found cruising PNG, the Spice Islands & Raja Ampat and from November 2016 into South East Asia.
+Coral Discoverer is highly suited to cruising between Cairns and Darwin on our Cape York and Arnhem Land itineraries, and between Darwin and Broome where she plies the rugged Kimberley coastline (April to October) each year.
+During the Australian summer, she can be found cruising Tasmania, Islands of the South Pacific and New Zealand.

-Coral Expeditions I promises a unique cruising experience in the Australian coastal waters of Tasmania (November – February), Cape York & Arnhem Land and Kimberley regions (March to October).
+Coral Expeditions I promises a unique cruising experience on our Cape York & Arnhem Land and Kimberley itineraries (March to October).